sumitv5977/RBVMS/01_Governing_Equations.md

 $$\nabla\cdot\mathbf{u}_h\neq0$$

-Therefore, after discretization, the two formulations may have different numerical properties.
+Therefore, after discretization, the two formulations may have different numerical properties:

-The differences influence:

-- conservation properties,
+- conservation behavior,
-- kinetic energy behavior,
+- kinetic-energy behavior,
 - stability,
 - nonlinear convergence.

-This distinction becomes important for turbulence models and stabilized methods such as RBVMS.
+This distinction becomes important in turbulence modeling and stabilized formulations such as RBVMS.

 ---

 # 10. Boundary Conditions

-The boundary is divided into:
+The computational boundary is divided into:

 $$\partial\Omega=\Gamma_D\cup\Gamma_N$$